ATaylorAerospace/ATaylorAerospace/README.md

 ## 🤝 Collaboration Focus
 💫 **Looking to collaborate on:**
-- Agentic AI for intelligent AI agent creation
+- Multimodal Autonomous Agents
-- Multimodal LLM development, fine tuning and applications
+- Multimodal LLM development and fine tuning a
-- Agentic AI for intelligent AI agent creation
 - Healthcare and aerospace AI solutions

 ## 🚀 Let's Connect